 Under certain conditions, the IRS might conclude that accepting an IRS offer in compromise makes more economic sense than resorting to other methods such as wage garnishment and liens.
 This is particularly reasonable if the taxpayer does not have significant funds in a bank account, or property that the tax agency can put a lien on.
 These factors may fluctuate the IRS Offer in Compromise acceptance rate.

-What are Your Chances of Qualifying for an OIC?
+Guide to the IRS Offer in Compromise: What are Your Chances of Qualifying for an OIC?

 Whenever our clients express interest in the IRS offer in compromise as a tax resolution method, we try our best to make sure they’re eligible.
 An IRS Offer in Compromise application may have a higher acceptance rate for the following three major reasons:

 - Financial difficulties.
-If a defaulter has debts other than what is owed the IRS, the application might be considered.
+If a defaulter has debts other than what is owed to the IRS, the application might be considered.
 The tax agency might conclude that it has better chances of collecting a reduced amount.

 - The tax bill is unreasonably high.
 Sometimes a taxpayer might accrue a massive tax debt that they can never hope to pay.
 All their assets plus any future income projections might not be able to pay it off, leaving an OIC as the only logical recourse.